ashpursglove/Ashs_PDF_Manipulator/README.md

 A window will appear.
 If it doesn’t, sacrifice a USB cable to the computing gods and try again.

-Highlights (aka “Why this app slaps”)
+## Highlights (aka “Why this app slaps”)

-✔ Merge 6 PDFs like you’re assembling IKEA documents

-✔ Slice PDFs cleanly like a Gordon Ramsay tantrum

-✔ Custom browser tab titles, because vibes matter
+- Custom browser tab titles, because vibes matter

-✔ No subscriptions, no DRM, no Adobe snitching on you
+- No subscriptions, no DRM, no Adobe snitching on you

-✔ Your signature glowing dark theme (cyberpunk but also professional chaos)
+- My signature glowing dark theme (because light colour schemes make me envy the blind)

-✔ Works locally, offline, and without phoning home to Satan
+- Works locally, offline, and without phoning home to Adobe

-Why This Exists
+## Why This Exists

-Because Adobe thinks clicking one button should cost as much as a gym membership.
+- Because Adobe thinks clicking one button should cost as much as a gym membership.

-Because you deal with PDFs daily and deserve a tool that doesn’t scream at you.
+- Because you deal with PDFs daily and deserve a tool that doesn’t scream at you.

-Because you could build this yourself… but why bother when you can bully an AI into doing it for you?
+- Because you could build this yourself… but why bother its here!

-Future Features (maybe)
+## Future Features (maybe)

-Extract specific pages

-Rotate pages like a possessed ceiling fan
+- Rotate pages.
+Like a like a record baby (right round *)

-Auto-rename PDFs based on pure spite
+- Auto-rename PDFs based on pure spite

-A button that simply says “F**K THIS PDF” and outputs a JPEG instead
+- A button that simply says “F**K THIS PDF” and outputs a JPEG Goatse instead

-A feature that screams when someone uploads a Word document saved as a PDF
+- A feature that screams when someone uploads a Word document saved as a PDF

+- *(Round round)

-License
+## License

-Use it, abuse it, redistribute it, tattoo it on your cat — whatever.
+**Use it, abuse it, redistribute it, tattoo it on your cat — whatever.
-If it breaks, you get to keep both halves.
+If it breaks, you get to keep both halves.**